Skip to page content

 • Projects that support Essex town centres and high streets, invest in our new Garden Communities, and nurture the five key growth sectors for Essex identified in the Essex Sector Development Strategy

-• Projects within the administrative area of Essex County Council (this excludes Southend and Thurrock), with a focus on the Council’s priority places of Basildon and Colchester housing estates, Canvey Island, Harlow, rural Braintree, and Tendring
+• Projects within the administrative area of Essex County Council (this excludes Southend and Thurrock), with a focus on the council’s priority places of Basildon and Colchester housing estates, Canvey Island, Harlow, rural Braintree, and Tendring.

 How does it invest?